zvkvc/eksperti/README.md

 Angular then must provide Jwt token in the security header of each Http request sent to Spring REST endpoint.
 This is implemented using Angular Interceptors which append Jwt's and Refresh Tokens to the request headers.<br />
 These request headers are then extracted by JwtAuthenticationFilter class which are further used by the Spring Security mechanism to authenticate/authorize users. <br />

-Below are some snapshots of the website: <br />
+Below are some snapshots of the web app: <br />

 ![eksperti_home](https://user-images.githubusercontent.com/71449440/103646402-e5bd3c80-4f59-11eb-970e-a58f3859e2fe.png)